Lectio Divina = divine reading, or sacred reading. An active resting in the Word of God.

 Lectio Divina is like reading poetry, we circle back again and again to the text.
 There is a lingering and a journey to the depth of the Bible AND our lives.
 We wait for the fusion of the text and its message to the heart of our lives, and as we do so, we listen with the “ear of the heart.”

 Within the broad tradition of Lectio Divina, there are many methods.
-Here is the one we use communally at St. Joseph on Mondays.
+Here is the one we use communally and weekly at St. Joseph on Mondays at 9am.

 The Practice of Communal Lectio Divina at St. Joseph

 6:00pm – a bell chimes.
 We prepare for Lectio Divina by a short prayer or a breath exercise and by finding a comfortable position.